Sorry, you need to enable JavaScript to visit this website.

 Cooperation with European countries

-RYCO (Regional Youth Cooperation Office): During the Western Balkans Summit in Vienna, the 27.8.2015, the Prime Ministers of Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro and Serbia have signed a “Joint Declaration on the establishment of the Regional Youth Cooperation Office (RYCO) of the Western Balkans”, a regionally-owned entity tasked with leading and coordinating youth cooperation in the region.
-The objective is to foster reconciliation and cooperation among the youth in the area.
+At the Western Balkans Summit in Vienna on August 27, 2015, the Prime Ministers of Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, and Serbia signed a "Joint Declaration" to create the Regional Youth Cooperation Office (RYCO).
+RYCO is a regional organization aimed at promoting reconciliation and cooperation among young people in the Western Balkans.

 The Agreement on establishment of RYCO was signed by the six Prime Ministers from Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia, at the Western Balkans Summit held in Paris, on 4 July 2016.